Online Indian Head Massage Training Course

 To work from home and/or mobile, you will need to obtain diploma certificates in your specified treatments in order to obtain the necessary insurance.

-If you are considering gaining employment within the industry in the future, or looking to eventually open your own salon, it is in your interest to achieve a Level 2 or Level 3 qualification.
+If you are considering gaining employment within the industry in the future, or looking to eventually open your own Spa, it is in your interest to achieve a Level 3 qualification (which is focused on massage therapy) or even also a Level 2 qualification (which would cover beauty treatments like facial skincare, manicures, waxing etc. to expand your skill-set).

 As a self-employed holistic therapist, your working hours will be structured around the appointments you make with your clients.
 Your working days and hours can be flexible, and you have the scope to structure your hours to your own schedule, however you may be required to work both in the evenings and over weekends, as this is when many people are likely to book in treatments.
 This working pattern is particularly suitable for those with other commitments, such as young children, who like to schedule their work inside of school hours, and many therapists are self-employed over salon-employed for this reason.